Barbara-Padilha/DMML2022_Google/documentation/Report.md

 w = best_params['classifier__weights']
 ```

-Fitting 5 folds for each of 60 candidates, totalling 300 fits
+By tuning the hyperparameters, we find that the best parameters for our `KNN` classification are:
-By tuning the hyper parameters, we find that the best parameters for our KNN classification are:
+ - n_neighbors: 29
- n_neighbors: 29
+ - p: 2
- p: 2
+ - weights: distance

- weights: distance
+Inserting those values in our classifier, we create a new pipeline, `pipekg` as shown on the code below, to improve our evaluation results.

 ```ruby
 knn_gs = KNeighborsClassifier(n_neighbors=k, p=p, weights=w)